aestasit/slidery/README.md

-Slidedown
+Introduction
 =====================

-Slidedown is a pure-Java library to support creation of presentation slides written in Markdown format.
+Slidery is a pure-Java library to support creation of presentation slides written in Markdown format.

 Getting started
 ======================